JHenzi/OrcaRewardDashboard/RL_AGENT_IMPLEMENTATION_STATUS.md

 # RL Agent Implementation Status

-## Phase 4.1: RL Agent Architecture Setup - ✅ COMPLETED
+## Phase 4.1: RL Agent Architecture Setup - ✅ COMPLETED & TESTED

 ### What Has Been Implemented